 Needless to say, I was extremely happy with my first slow cooker experience.
 I was a little worried, which is why my first slow cooker recipe was easy and cheap.
 I was not about to spend too much money or waste too much of my time on something I wasn’t sure was going to work.

 Besides, I only wanted the slow cooker in the first place, because it belonged to the Pioneer Woman line and I collect only the rose shadow pieces.
 I love that line and I’m hoping and wishing that the next release finds more rose shadow products, especially a rolling pin, which will pair great with my rolling pin collection as well.
-(I know how weird that sounds – don’t judge me!)
+(It’s weird; don’t judge me!)

-I was able to turn my Three Ingredient Slow Cooker Pot Roast into a complete meal quite easily.
+My Three Ingredient Slow Cooker Pot Roast became complete meal quite easily.
 The gravy/sauce was already present, so I didn’t need to worry about that.
 I very quickly whipped up a batch of instant mashed potatoes.
 Yes, I said instant.
 Ha!
 I don’t think instant potatoes are that bad when you’re trying to get a meal on the table quickly.
 This was my second time using instant mashed potatoes and they were quite good.
 I used the Idahoan original mashed potatoes.

 Next, I cracked open a jar of my Dad’s Canned Pickled Beets and my Preserved Mustard Pickles.
 If you’ve been reading my blog for a while, you’ll know that I’m obsessed with canning and preserving.
 Not only do I love the taste of pickled and preserved foods, I also love the ease of having condiments in a hurry.
 Canning and preserving is in my blood.
 Newfoundlander’s love these condiments, and when I was growing up, very rarely was roast beef not accompanied by at least one of these items.